 Instead of tossing in the towel and ordering a new pan, though, you can try to rescue your pan without having to weld cast iron.
 Sciencing has an excellent how-to on repairing cast iron without welding, and it involves using a brazing torch and a filler rod.
-You'll also need sand to heal those cracks.
+You'll also need sand to heal those cracks or build up.

 In the end, it's best to consider either retiring the pan or having it welded by a professional.
-Ultimately, the price you'd pay for the work of a welder might not make sense and you might be better off buying a new pan.
+Ultimately, the price you'd pay for the work of a welder might not make sense and you might be better off buying a new pan from Amazon.
 If it was an antique cast iron skillet from your great grandmother, though, the cast iron repair might be worth it.

 This article was originally published on April 11, 2019.